Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

 Lying is something that kids start to do when they're preschoolers.

 If you catch a preschooler you're babysitting in a lie, don't freak out.
-Know that it's a normal part of their development.
+Know that it's a natural part of their development.
 It's normal for kids at that age to tell a lie or two.

-They might be able to play by themselves for a while, but ultimately they still often crave attention.
+They might be able to play by themselves for a while, but ultimately they often still crave attention.

 Preschoolers come with their own unique set of babysitting challenges.